Rosina Henley

-Rosina Henley (1890-1978) was an American actress and screenwriter active during Hollywood's silent era.
+Rosina Henley (November 18, 1890 - July 5, 1978) was an American actress and screenwriter active during Hollywood's silent era.
 She was married to British film director Harley Knoles, with whom she frequently collaborated.

 Biography

-Rosina was born in Manhattan to actor E.J.
-Henley and opera singer Helen Bertram.
-Her father died when she was young, and she was raised by her mother.
+Rosina Tomasi was born in Manhattan to Italian musician Achille Tomasi and opera singer Helen Bertram.
+Her father died when she was young, and she took her stepfather (E.J.
+Henley)'s surname.
+She was largely raised by her mother.

 She made her own stage debut in 1907 at the age of 15, and from there forged a career as a stage actress.
 She and her mother moved to Los Angeles in 1910, where she continued performing and took on motion picture acting work.

-She made her debut as a scenarist on 1920s Guilty of Love, directed by her future husband.
+She made her debut as a scenarist on 1920's Guilty of Love, directed by her future husband.
 After their marriage, the pair relocated to London, where they continued their work in the industry.

-Her last known credit was on 1922's The Bohemian Girl.
-She died on July 5, 1978, and was survived by her son, author William Henry Knoles (pen name Clyde Allison).
+Her last known credit was The Bohemian Girl (1922).
+She died on July 5, 1978, aged 88.
+She was survived by her son, author William Henry Knoles (pen name Clyde Allison).